Dancheg97/tradebits/README.md

 ## TODO

-- make it impossible for user to craete more than one operation on single market
+- api, logic and tests for user and market messanging
--